udaan-iitt/editions/2022_June/the_puppet_show.md

 title: "The Puppet Show: A Token of Appreciation"
 category: "Experiences"
 date: "2021-01-30 11:00:00 +09:00"
-desc: "A comical tribute to the secretaries and coordinators of the year 2021-2022, for all the work and effort that goes behind what what we see"
+desc: "A comical tribute to the secretaries and coordinators of the year 2021-2022, for all the work and effort that goes behind what we see"
 thumbnail: "./images/Puppet_Show.jpg"
 authors: "Krithi, Debeshee, Sneha M S, Sneha Battula"
 starred: "true"